joshbegley/nyt-latest/README.md

 https://nytimes.com/2022/12/23/books/jan-6-report-publishing.html?searchResultPosition=1

 **As Hope Fades for Missing Thai Sailors, Ship’s Safety Is Scrutinized**\
-`Four days after the warship sank, 23 men remain missing.
+`Five days after the warship sank, 23 men remain missing.
 The authorities said the warship did not have enough life jackets.`\
 https://nytimes.com/2022/12/23/world/asia/thai-navy-ship-sinks.html?searchResultPosition=2

 **How Well Do You Know Your Holiday Movies?**\